Henry Schniewind is to present a keynote speech …

-He goes on to say that in order to be able to develop accurate decision-making through intuition, it requires a particular kind of experience that can be developed into “real expertise”, but this type of expertise can really only be developed “in a context that gives regular feedback, that is effectively testable”.
+He goes on to say that to be able to develop accurate decision-making through intuition it requires a particular kind of experience that can be developed into “real expertise”.
+But that this type of expertise can really only be developed “in a context that gives regular feedback, that is effectively testable”.

 “Is the (finance) world regular enough so that we have an opportunity to learn its rules?
 The answer is probably no… it isn’t sufficiently regular for people to learn rules.”

 “That doesn’t stop people from confidently predicting financial outcomes based on their experience…That sort of intuition is really superstition.
 When somebody tells you that they have a strong hunch about a financial event, the safe thing to do is not to believe them.”

 One of the solutions for preventing errors that lead to avoidable accidents that comes from Kahneman’s speech is to follow a set of principals based on proven and observable fact.
 Indeed, one of Kahneman’s ‘Keys to better decisions’ is “Don’t Trust People, Trust Algorithms”.